Kateřina Cachová

-Kateřina Cachová (/cs/; born 26 February 1990 in Ostrava) is a Czech athlete who specialises in the heptathlon.
+Kateřina Cachová (/cs/; born 26 February 1990) is a Czech athlete who specialises in the heptathlon.

 Cachová represented the Czech Republic at the 2010 European Championships in Athletics where she finished 17th in the heptathlon, scoring a personal best of 5911 points.

 At the 2011 European Athletics U23 Championships in Ostrava, Cachová won the silver medal with a new personal best record of 6123 points.